Carla J. Swick is a freelance writer who resides in NW Pennsylvania and works in higher ed technology.

 The Apartment Below: Hard-of-Hearing Older Adult

 Below me lived a senior lady who was hard of hearing.
 I remember walking to the laundry room on the basement level passing her apartment door and saying, "Wow, that TV is loud!"
-It wasn't long until I realized that the "loud TV' was transmitting right into my living room starting at 7 a.m. and ending around 9 p.m.
-While the air conditioning ran during that first summer, it covered the noise, but as cooler weather set in, I had to discuss the issue with my landlord.
-It wasn't long until it got quieter, but not perfect.
+It wasn't long until I realized that the "loud TV' transmitted right into my living room starting at 7 a.m. until around 9 p.m. every day.
+The air conditioning covered the noise during the summer, but as cooler weather set in, I had to discuss the issue with my landlord.
+After that, it got quieter but still wasn't perfect.
 I still know that every night I'm going to hear an hour straight of game shows right after dinner.

 Finally, we came to realize that these were not ogres at all, but a rowdy, young couple who probably had no idea how much we could hear.
 One night, my frustrated daughter decided to handle this one herself and knocked a stool on the ceiling so hard that I found myself repairing two perfect holes where the impact landed.
 I'm not sure it made it any better, but at least they knew someone was living and listening below.

 As quiet as I try to be, one night the family came over and we were quite riotous with games and singing and didn't realize it had gotten late.
 Around midnight the police showed up at the door and politely told us to keep it down.
 Embarrassed, we broke up the party guessing that the complaint came from downstairs.
 So when it comes to apartment noise, none of us is immune to creating and enduring it.

-Step #1 - Choose Wisely
+Step 1: Choose Your Apartment Wisely

 That said, the first step in dealing with apartment noise should be to choose your apartment wisely.
 Apartments with cement blocks between the units will definitely be quieter than wood structures, so don't be afraid to ask that question when viewing an apartment for the first time.